 Junior's Business

 On Thanksgiving Day in 1979, Peter Gibson and I formed a partnership to build a garage and office in the town of Hoosick, Rensselaer County, and lease it to Niagara Mohawk Power Corp, the local electric utility.
 That was followed by similar deals in Saratoga and Essex County.
 The partnership eventually became a corporation and later a limited liability company.
-While we started out constructing the garage/office facilities, we soon ventured into land development, and over the years developed more than 200 residential lots in developments that we created from rural farms.
+While we started out constructing the garage/office facilities, we soon ventured into land development and, over the years, developed more than 200 residential lots in developments that we created from rural farms.
 We also purchased other properties that we could divide and sell.

 One such property that we purchased in the mid-1980s was a house and adjoining vacant lot located at the northeast corner of the intersection of Rte.
 2 and Rte.
 278 in the hamlet of Clums Corners in the Town of Brunswick, Rensselaer County.
 We sold the house and set about to sell the vacant lot, which had desirable frontage on both Rte.
 278, and also on a county highway.
 The lot was zoned for commercial use but was subject to the town’s planning board approval process for any construction or development.